 Mahogany Market in Tagaytay City isn’t normally the place that gets featured in glossy magazines, but that doesn’t mean it doesn’t warrant respect.
-Plenty have come to love the humble wet market, where home-cooked fare is served piping hot, and the freshest farm produce is light on the budget.
+Plenty of people have come to love the humble public market, where home-cooked fare is served piping hot, and the freshest farm produce is light on the budget.

 No other market is beloved by both locals and itinerant tourists than Mahogany Market.
 Mahogany Market is where discerning shoppers buy the best cuts of pork, beef, goat or lamb meat, as well as tawilis, tuyo, and other marine species endemic to Taal Lake.
 Cooks of the adventurous kind are regular visitors, as it is where they can also buy bituka (intestines) to barbeque, pig’s blood for dinuguan (blood stew), or goat innards for papaitan, an Ilocano soup dish known for its bitterness.

-Tucked into an inconspicuous corner in Tagaytay, Mahogany Market is accessible via Crisanto M. De Los Reyes Avenue, on the right side of Tagaytay-Nasugbu highway.
-The market is located along its namesake avenue; a prominent sign out front instructs motorists to make a right (or left if you’re coming from Mendez).
-There’s also a newly built Municipal Trial Court right before the market entrance.
+Tucked into an inconspicuous corner in Tagaytay, Mahogany Market is just a stone’s throw away from Crisanto M. De Los Reyes Avenue, on the right side of Tagaytay-Nasugbu highway.
+It is quite a few kilometers away from the Tagaytay City Proper.
+The market is located along its namesake avenue (Mahogany avenue); a prominent sign out front instructs motorists to make a right (or left if you’re coming from Mendez).
+There’s also a newly built Tagaytay Hall of Justice right before the market entrance.
 Its grandiose facade is hard to miss, the white pillars announcing its presence from afar.

 Next to these stalls are a group of plant vendors where you could grab stalks of flowers, shrubs and herbs.
 From lemons and papaya to lavender and rosemary, there’s a wide array of plants to choose from for cooking, or accessorizing one’s home.
 Tagaytay is home to a number of farms and small, greenhouse operations, whence these sellers source their wares.